Popular Kitchen Countertop Materials

-Countertop replacement has likely been on your wish list for years and now it’s time for new kitchen countertops!
-With so many options, choosing the materials can be a perplexing and daunting task.
-However, it’s not as difficult and involved as it seems.
-The options may seem limitless, but there are only just a handful of materials that are commonly used in modern home building and renovations.
-The top kitchen countertop materials used today include quartz, wood, granite, laminate, marble, solid surface, porcelain slabs and blended materials.
+Is it time for a kitchen countertop replacement?
+Kowalske is here to guide you in choosing the best countertop material for your Milwaukee or Waukesha kitchen.
+Maybe you don’t like the color, material or style.
+Or maybe this project is part of a larger kitchen remodel.
+With so many options, choosing the material can be a perplexing and daunting task.
+The options may seem limitless, but there are only just a handful of materials used and recommended for the kitchen.
+The best kitchen countertop materials used today include quartz, wood or butcher block, granite, laminate, marble, solid surface, porcelain slabs and blended materials.

 The most popular kitchen countertop materials include: